Best Surf Casting Rods for Southern California

 The Daiwa Team Daiwa Surf 10′ Medium Fast.
 The HVF graphite blank is light and sensitive enough to feel halibut bites, the X45 technology improves casting accuracy, and the 10-foot length reaches the productive water without being unwieldy.
 Pair with a Spinfisher 4500 or Saragosa 5000 and 20lb PowerPro for the standard SoCal surf setup.

 9–11 feet for SoCal.
-A 10-foot rod is the best all-around length — long enough for good casting distance, short enough to work swimbaits and jerkbaits effectively.
+A 10-foot rod is the best all-around length: long enough for good casting distance, short enough to work swimbaits and jerkbaits effectively.
 Go 11 feet if you primarily throw heavy rigs in big surf.
 Go 9 feet if you mostly fish calm beaches or focus on light-tackle finesse.

-Medium for 90% of SoCal surf fishing — it handles everything from perch to halibut.
+Medium for 90% of SoCal surf fishing.
+It handles everything from perch to halibut.
 Step up to medium-heavy (Penn Prevail III) for large halibut, white seabass, bat rays, or sharks.
 Drop to medium-light (St. Croix Mojo Surf) for dedicated corbina and perch fishing where sensitivity trumps power.

-Most SoCal surf rods are two-piece for practical transport reasons — fitting a 10-foot one-piece rod in your car requires a roof rack or sticking it out the window.
+Most SoCal surf rods are two-piece for practical transport reasons.
+Fitting a 10-foot one-piece rod in your car requires a roof rack or sticking it out the window.
 A quality two-piece like the Team Daiwa Surf or Airwave Elite has a solid ferrule connection with no dead spot.
 You won’t notice a performance difference.

-What’s the best budget surf setup?
+What’s the cheapest quality surf setup?

 The Okuma Rockaway 10′ paired with a Daiwa BG MQ 4000, spooled with 20lb PowerPro and an 8–15lb Berkley Vanish leader.
 Complete setup under $200 that catches everything the surf offers.
 Upgrade the reel to a Spinfisher 4500 when budget allows.

-Plan Your Trip
+Plan Your Surf Trip

 Related Guides